krishnan-r/sparkmonitor/docs/install.md

 echo "c.InteractiveShellApp.extensions.append('sparkmonitor.kernelextension')" >>  $(ipython profile locate default)/ipython_kernel_config.py
 ```
 ## Configuration
-- Setting the environment variable `SPARKMONITOR_UI_HOST` and `SPARKMONITOR_UI_PORT` overrides the default Spark UI hostname 127.0.0.1 and port 4040 used by the Spark UI proxy
+By default the Spark Web UI runs on `localhost:4040`.
+If this is not the case, setting the environment variable `SPARKMONITOR_UI_HOST` and `SPARKMONITOR_UI_PORT` overrides the default Spark UI hostname `localhost` and port 4040 used by the Spark UI proxy.

 ## Build from Source
+Building the extension involves three parts:
+1. Bundle and minify the JavaScript
+2. Compile the Scala listener into a JAR file.
+3. Package and install the python package.

 ```bash
 git clone https://github.com/krishnan-r/sparkmonitor
 cd sparkmonitor/extension